-Westernport Elementary School is a PBIS school with the expectations of being respectful, responsible, safe, and kind.
+Westernport Elementary School is a PBIS school and has the expectations of being respectful, responsible, safe, and kind.
 These expectations are verbally recited daily on the morning announcements, as well as reviewed by classroom teachers at the start of each morning.
 All individuals in the building strive to perform at their best; staff, administration, and visitors of the building included.

 Each marking period, students are rewarded for academic achievement.
-Every nine weeks, we have an awards assembly where all students, Kindergarten through 5th grade, may earn academic awards, hard worker awards, be recognized as sensational spellers, and may earn several different math awards.
+Every nine weeks, there is an awards assembly where all students, Kindergarten through 5th grade, may earn academic awards, hard worker awards, be recognized as sensational spellers, and may earn several different math awards.
 Teachers select "Citizens of the Month" in accordance with character traits discussed in guidance and social emotional lessons.
 Selected students earn a walking trip to our nearby community partner, McDonalds.
-Westernport also praises students for positive behavior by displaying their photo and a positive referral from staff near the office on a bulletin board.
+Westernport also praises students for positive behavior by displaying their photos and positive referrals from staff near the office.
 Students are verbally recognized on the morning announcements for positive achievements written by classroom teachers and support staff.

 The PBIS team meets monthly to review data and determine additional support needed for Tier I, Tier II, and Tier III students.
-Additional support may be provided by implementing a check in/check out system (CICO) with a mentor, calming spaces, fidgets, small groups, and/or individual counseling.
-Classrooms with no referrals earn extra recess and a banner to display on their doors.
-These classrooms are also recognized verbally via the morning announcements.
+Additional support may be provided by implementing a check in/check out system (CICO) with a mentor, calming spaces, fidgets, small groups, and/or individual counseling with our mental health therapist.

 Several PBIS activities are held throughout the year in which students earn the opportunity to take part.
-Activities include a harvest dance, pumpkin painting, pajama and movie day, winter games, and a spring fling at the end of the year.
+Activities include a harvest dance, pumpkin painting, pajama day, winter games, and a spring fling at the end of the year.
 Students earn a chance to roll on our Westernport incentive game board by achieving their class dojo goal.
 Once a goal is met, students roll a die to determine which incentive they have won.
 Examples of incentives included on the board are extra play, making s'mores, choosing the school secretary's hairstyle for the day, and pieing our principal in the face.
 Students earn dojo points from the classroom and support teachers by following our school expectations, showing kindness to others, or reaching academic achievements.

 Westernport Elementary School's faculty and staff work hard every day to ensure student safety and success socially, emotionally, and academically.
 Our mission and vision statement encompasses values, challenges, and opportunities for the academic, social, and emotional development of each student.
-At Westernport Elementary, wetruly are, "Building the Future - One Child at a Time."
+At Westernport Elementary, we truly are, "Building the Future - One Child at a Time."